Women Stem Up

 • Be aware of how you react to the oral contributions of the students and the relative significance given to women’s and men’s contributions to the teaching.

-• The conversation space (conversational tone and speech space) regarding gender.
+• Pay attention to the conversation space (conversational tone and speech space) regarding gender.

 • Reflect on how you deal with and receive different students’ questions and comments (e.g. which questions are followed up or later used as examples)